Ratatouille Stew with Italian Sausage

-- This Low-Carb Ratatouille Wanna-Be Italian Stew will keep in the fridge for several days and reheats well.
+- This will keep in the fridge for several days and reheats well.

 Recipe originally adapted from Ratatouille by Bea of La Tartine Gourmande.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Low-Carb Ratatouille Wanna-Be Stew with Italian Sausage is a great choice for low-carb, Keto, or low-glycemic diets.
+This Ratatouille Stew with Italian Sausage is a great choice for low-carb, Keto, or low-glycemic diets.
 You may want to use pork sausage and slightly less tomatoes for Keto.
-It’s also great for any phase of the South Beach Diet, which would prefer the leaner turkey Italian sausage.
+It’s also great for any phase of the original South Beach Diet, which would prefer the leaner turkey Italian sausage.

 Find More Recipes Like This One:

 Use Zucchini Recipes or Stews to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 Or Follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.